Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (4) Adoption-related counseling under this section, unless otherwise agreed to by the prospective adoptive parent and the consenting birth parent, shall be provided by:

-(a) A social worker employed by an Oregon licensed adoption agency other than the social worker assigned to the prospective adoptive parent;
+(a) A regulated social worker as defined in ORS 675.510 (Definitions for ORS 675.510 to 675.600) who is employed by an Oregon licensed adoption agency other than the regulated social worker assigned to the prospective adoptive parent;

-(b) A social worker, counselor or therapist who is working under the supervision of a licensed clinical social worker or a licensed professional counselor and who is knowledgeable about birth parent, adoption and grief and loss issues; or
+(b) A regulated social worker, counselor or therapist who is working under the supervision of a clinical social worker licensed under ORS 675.530 (License) or a licensed professional counselor and who is knowledgeable about birth parent, adoption and grief and loss issues; or

-(c) A social worker, counselor or therapist who:
+(c) A clinical social worker licensed under ORS 675.530 (License), counselor or therapist who:

 (A) Has a graduate degree in social work, counseling or psychology; and